Foothills Food Access

 - The MBSD Spring Pantry Program food boxes and Wildbird Charity Weekend Backpack Program will be distributed by school bus as well to all kids signed up for those services.

-- Foothills Food Bank is distributing food outside at the East Whatcom Regional Resource Center (EWRRC), (8251 Kendall Road, in Maple Falls) on Tuesday mornings from 9:00 – 11:30 a.m.
-The Mobile Food Pantry on 1st Saturdays and 3rd Fridays has been suspended for now.
+- Foothills Food Bank is distributing food outside at the East Whatcom Regional Resource Center (EWRRC), (8255 Kendall Road, in Maple Falls) on Tuesday mornings from 9:00 – 11:30am You can also get food at the same location during the Mobile Food Pantry on 1st Saturdays (11:30-12:30pm) and 3rd Fridays (10-11am).

 - The EWRRC may have food available for grab and go in small amounts.
 Call (360) 599-3944 to set up a time for pick up.
 If there is no answer, please leave a message with your phone number stated twice and someone will return your call as soon as possible.

 - Lord’s Table Food Bank is distributing food on the 2nd and 4th Saturdays of the month, 10 a.m. – Noon, at 4037 Valley Hwy 9, in Deming.